Ptujec/LaunchBar/Speedtest/README.md

 **Note:** Reports are not saved if you run the test in the Terminal app.

+**Note about Wi-Fi name:** If the name is only shown as "<redacted>", you can fix this by entering the following line in the Terminal: `sudo ipconfig setverbose 1`.

 ## Requirements

 This action requires macOS 12 (Monterey).